Archdiocese of Lipa: Organization

 The archdiocese has jurisdiction over the Catholic faithful in the province of Batangas.
 The province's land area is 3,165 km2 and the population as of the 1994 census is 1,668,480 of which 99.5 per cent are Catholics.
 The archdiocese also has general supervision over the suffragan dioceses and territorial prelatures for the provinces of Quezon and Marinduque.

 The archdiocese is divided into 14 vicariates, each headed by a vicar forane.
 Except for the parishes in the 4th district of Batangas (excluding Taysan) which are run by the Oblates of St. Joseph, all other parishes are run by the diocesan clergy.
-There are 64 parishes in all, served by 143 priests.
-122 of them diocesan.
-There are 13 religious brothers, and 197 religious sisters.
-Catholic schools number 23, high school seminaries 2 and college seminaries 3.
+There are 64 parishes in all, served by 291 priests.
+123 of them diocesan.
+There are 331 religious brothers and 491 religious sisters.
+There are 23 Catholic schools within the archdiocese, two high school seminaries, and three college seminaries.
 Two pastoral centers are being maintained.